pangeo-data/pangeo-stacks/pangeo-ocean/README.md

 # Pangeo/Pangeo-Ocean

 A notebook image for oceanography.
-Includes python and julia kernels.
+Includes Python and Julia kernels.